 If you think you have to be an extrovert or naturally gifted at working with people, think again!
 These skills CAN be learned, and I’ll have tips to help you do it.

-Emma Blankenship is the Vice President of Strategy at Catalyst Development.
-She shares her weekly career tip videos, “Pocket Change,” on TikTok and LinkedIn.
+Emma Blankenship is the Chief Strategy Officer at Catalyst Development and a certified career and life coach.
 As a writer, she has several published academic articles and awards.
 She is also an accomplished songwriter and recording artist.